Nagapattinam

-Nagapattinam (nākappaṭṭinam, previously spelt Nagapatnam or Negapatam) is a town in the Indian state of Tamil Nadu and the administrative headquarters of Nagapattinam district.
+Nagapattinam (nākappaṭṭinam, previously spelt Nagapatnam or Negapatam) is a city in the Indian state of Tamil Nadu and the administrative headquarters of Nagapattinam district.
 The town came to prominence during the period of Medieval Cholas (9th–12th century CE) and served as their important port for commerce and east-bound naval expeditions.
 The Chudamani Vihara in Nagapattinam constructed by the Srivijayan king Sri Mara Vijayattungavarman of the Sailendra dynasty with the help of Rajaraja Chola I was an important Buddhist structure in those times.
 Nagapattinam was settled by the Portuguese and, later, the Dutch under whom it served as the capital of Dutch Coromandel from 1660 to 1781.
 In November 1781, the town was conquered by the British East India Company.
 It served as the capital of Tanjore district from 1799 to 1845 under Madras Presidency of the British.
 It continued to be a part of Thanjavur district in Independent India.
 In 1991, it was made the headquarters of the newly created Nagapattinam District.
 Nagapattinam is administered by a Special grade municipality covering an area of 17.92 sqkm and had a population of 102,905 as of 2011.

 A majority of the people of Nagapattinam are employed in sea-borne trading, fishing, agriculture and tourism.
 Kayarohanaswami Temple and Soundararajaperumal Temple, Nagapattinam are the major Hindu pilgrimage sites.
 Nagapattinam is the base for tourism for Sikkal, Velankanni, Poompuhar, Kodiakkarai, Vedaranyam, and Tharangambadi.
 Roadways is the major mode of transport to Nagapattinam, while the city also has rail and sea transport.

 Etymology

 Nagapattinam is derived from Nagar referring to people from Sri Lanka who settled here and pattinam referring to town.
 It was also called CholakulaVallipattinam during the period of Kulottunga I, named after one of his queens, when it was one of the important ports.
 Ptolemy refers to Nagapattinam as Nikam and mentions it as one of the most important trade centres of the ancient Tamil country.
-This view is doubtful as there are no contemporary evidences to prove the existence of a metropolis in the name of "Nikama" or "Nikam".
 Nagapattinam was referred by early writers and the Portuguese as "the city of Coromandel".
 Appar and Tirugnanasambandar, the 7th-century saint poets refer to the city as Nagai in their verses in Tevaram.
 The town was originally called "Nagai" and the word Pattinam was attached during the Chola era when it emerged as an important port.